placidmoon1/Intro-to-DSP-using-Matlab/Project 4/README.md

 Exponential Frequency Modulation(FM) Signals:
   1. Using `Exponential_FM_Spectrogram.m`, it's possible to create a signal whose frequency modulates exponentially as time increases.
-  2. The resulting time-frequency spectrogram of the signal is plotted in `Exponential FM Time-Frequency Spectrogram`.
+  2. The resulting time-frequency spectrogram of the signal is plotted in `Exponential FM Time-Frequency Spectrogram.jpg`.